mnestorov/wp-local/README.md

 - **Docker Engine** - For Linux users
 - **Bash Shell** - For script execution
 - **Git** - Version control (optional but recommended)
+- **Ruby 3.4+** - For DIP (Docker Interaction Process) support (optional but recommended)

 ## 🚀 Quick Start

 ### Automated Setup (Recommended)

-The setup script automatically detects your project type and configures the environment:
+The setup script automatically detects your project type and configures the environment.
+It also generates a `dip.yml` file for simplified Docker commands.

 ```bash
 cd wp-local/docker